lazarevia/NetEngineer/Labworks/Lab_03/Configure_DHCPv6/README.md

    Default Gateway . . . . . . . . . : fe80::1%6
 ```
 **Question:**
 Where did the host-id portion of the address come from?
 **Answer:**
+Host-id portion came from phisical interface MAC address.

 ----
 ### Part 3: Configure and Verify a DHCPv6 server on R1